nasa-jpl/open-source-rover/Mechanical/Wheel Assembly/README.md

 ## Overview

 1. Drilling the wheels
-2. Assembling the base wheels
+2. Assembling the base wheel mounts
-3. Assembling the corner wheels
+3. Assembling the corner wheel mounts
+4. Mounting the wheels

 # Instructions